Protospi/automatidata-google/README.md

 4. **Comparison:** Comparing descriptive statistics between payment methods allows us to identify potential differences.
 For instance, comparing means could hint at whether one payment method tends to yield higher fare amounts.

-### Enhancing Analysis and Insights

 By employing descriptive statistics, we construct a solid foundation for our hypothesis test.
 These statistics offer a preliminary understanding of the dataset's characteristics, helping us recognize trends, disparities, and potential outliers.
 This knowledge guides our subsequent hypothesis testing by providing context and initial evidence for or against our research question.

-In summary, descriptive statistics serve as our lens into the data's nuances and patterns.
-They empower us to analyze the data more effectively, aiding in the construction of our hypothesis test and contributing to our goal of extracting meaningful insights to enhance revenue strategies for taxi cab drivers.

-### The analysis of payment types and their corresponding fare amounts yields the following findings:

-* Counts of Payment Types:

-Credit card: 15,265 rides
-Cash: 7,267 rides
-No charge: 121 rides
-Dispute: 46 rides
-Mean Fare Amounts by Payment Type:

-* Cash payments have an average fare amount of approximately $12.21.
-* Credit card payments show a higher average fare amount of around $13.43.
-* Disputed payments have a lower average fare amount of approximately $9.91.
-* Rides with no charge have an average fare amount of about $12.19.
-* In summary, the analysis suggests that rides paid for with credit cards tend to have a slightly higher average fare compared to those paid in cash.
-Disputed payments have the lowest average fare, and rides with no charge or those involving disputes exhibit comparatively lower fare amounts.
-These insights contribute to the understanding of how payment methods correlate with fare amounts in the context of taxi rides.

 ### Hypothesis Test

 ### Task 3.
 Hypothesis testing